 Q-1: Why is a building permit required?

 It’s the law!
 The City of Miami Beach is guided by the Florida Building Code.
 See Section 105.1 and Section 102.2 (Exceptions) of the Building Code.
-A permit brings the service of Building Department Plans Reviewers and Inspectors who are experts in their field.
-In addition to providing advice, they approve each phase of your project, checking to see that the work is done in accordance with the code and the approved plans.
+A permit brings the service of Building Department Plans Reviewers and Inspectors who are experts in their fields.
+In addition to providing advice, they approve each phase of your project, checking to see that the work is done in accordance with the codes and the approved plans.
 Working without a permit is illegal and can result in fines and inconveniences when you sell your house.

 Q-2: What is required to receive a building permit?